 If someone were to keep a record of the shade and the number of hair on his head over a period of 30 years, the colour and count would be the same.

-On the same street, I finish my class this evening and look into the silence of the street for a moment of calm.
+On the same street, I finish my class this evening and look into the silence for a moment of calm.

 As if he didn’t hear me at all, the kulfiwallah goes, “Bhaiyya, somewhere on this street there used to be a ‘Sir’ who ran a small tuition class.”

-This time, as if I didn’t hear him, I go again, “You know, that boy can eat as many kulfis as he wants today.
-But he will not; for reasons he is still not convinced about.”
+This time, as if I didn’t hear him, “You know, that boy can eat as many kulfis as he wants today.
+But he won't; for reasons he is still not convinced about.”

 The kulfiwallah went on, “I could have bought a small place for myself, close to this place, all those years back.
-Today, it is impossible, just as that small sum seemed 25 years ago.
-So, I go on, in the same way Bhaiyya.
-The only way known to me, the only life I can live.”
+And just live off its rent.
+Today, it is an impossiblilty like that small sum years ago.

-I smiled, “We all have our grudges and unlived lives to live.
-But do you see this place and that old man behind me?”
+I smiled, “Do you see that old man behind me?”
 I pointed to my old man.

-The kulfiwallah smiled and off he went jingling for an eternal-th time, down the street.
+The kulfiwallah smiled and off he went jingling down the street, yet another summer's night.

 I guess, we are still ‘young boys’ at heart😈